xzysoslow/robloxgroupfinder/README.md

 * Navigate to the script folder in your terminal/command prompt.
 * Install the required libraries (see above).

+**Optional:** If you don’t want to install Python, simply open the `dist` folder and run the pre-built executable.
 ## Usage

 ### Run the script using Python: